nikhilsbhat/gocd-cli/README.md

 ## Authorization

-The authorization configuration used for GoCD can be cached locally so that it can be used for future operations.
+The authorization configuration for GoCD can be locally cached for future use, streamlining subsequent operations.

 The command `auth-config` will do the work.